ethan-w-roland/AUNN/README.md

 ![implementation](images/implementation.png)

 The current version of this in the notebook includes some optimizations & misc changes I made after typing this original writeup.

-Time permitting, I'll try to do a few follow-ups.
-Simplest next step would be MNIST, and given that works I'll probably look into language modeling via TinyShakespeare.
+Of course, the biggest question is does this still work with non-trivial datasets?
+I'm planning a few follow-ups to see if it does.
+The simplest next step would be MNIST classification, and given that works I'll probably look into language modeling via TinyShakespeare.